nepenth/knowledge-base/README.md

 ### Uncategorized <a name="uncategorized"></a>
-The Uncategorized category serves as a temporary holding space for articles that haven't been assigned to specific categories yet, while also housing general knowledge base items under its 'General' subcategory.
-These entries cover various technical topics and miscellaneous content that either don't fit neatly into other categories or are awaiting proper categorization.
+The Uncategorized category serves as a temporary holding space for newly added or misplaced content, containing articles that have not yet been assigned to specific categories.
+This collection of 52 items includes general technical information awaiting proper categorization.
 *Subcategories: General*
-*Items: 16*
+*Items: 52*

 <details><summary>General</summary>